 While exploring the Bow Valley Parkway, don’t miss Silverton Falls, a 50-metre high waterfall near Castle Junction.

 Silverton Falls is a beautiful two-tier waterfall on the scenic Bow Valley Parkway.
 Since it’s only 1.4 kilometres round trip, you can combine this little hike with nearby Johnston Canyon for a nice half-day outing.
-Other options in the area include Castle Lookout and Rockbound Lake.
+Other options in the area – from late June to October – include Castle Lookout and Rockbound Lake.
 We enjoyed being the only ones on the trail on a snowy Saturday in November.

 Note: This trail is not recommended for winter travel as the waterfall viewpoint is on an avalanche slope.
 The slope is also prone to mudslides and should be avoided if there has been a lot of precipitation.